SkibbleBip/tiny-hole/README.md

         <img src="https://pi-hole.github.io/graphics/Vortex/Vortex_with_Wordmark.svg" width="150" height="260" alt="Pi-hole">
     </a>
     <br>
-    <strong>Network-wide ad blocking via your own Linux hardware</strong>
+    <strong>Network-wide ad blocking via Tinycore</strong>
 </p>
 <!-- markdownlint-enable MD033 -->

-The Pi-hole® is a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content without installing any client-side software.
+The Tiny-hole is a Tinycore port of Pi-hole®, a [DNS sinkhole](https://en.wikipedia.org/wiki/DNS_Sinkhole) that protects your devices from unwanted content without installing any client-side software.

-- **Easy-to-install**: our versatile installer walks you through the process and takes less than ten minutes
+- **(Somewhat)Easy-to-install**: Simply install using tce-load on the TinyCore Operating System.
 - **Resolute**: content is blocked in _non-browser locations_, such as ad-laden mobile apps and smart TVs
 - **Responsive**: seamlessly speeds up the feel of everyday browsing by caching DNS queries
 - **Lightweight**: runs smoothly with [minimal hardware and software requirements](https://docs.pi-hole.net/main/prerequisites/)